Introduction

 The Details

-His definition is as good as any I’ve found.
-But, then he goes on to point out the details.
-“How juicy is juicy”?
-Can the water be stored anywhere: roots, stem, leaves”?
+His definition is as good as any I’ve found, and he adds useful nuance.
+“How juicy is juicy?”
+Where can the water be stored—roots, stems, leaves?

-He points out that succulents are more than juicy–they use the stored water.
-They don’t just store it, but they actually use it in times of drought.
+He also points out that succulents are more than “juicy”—they use the stored water.
+They don’t just store it; they actually draw on it during drought.

-For me, bulbs and tubers are succulents even though their storage organs are mostly for storing food.
-So, succulents store food, but most of them use their storage organs to store lots of water too.
+For me, bulbs and tubers are succulents even though their storage organs are mostly for food.
+Many of these plants also store plenty of water.

-Bulbs remind me of another term, geophyte.
-I think geophytes are plants that exist part of the year underground and which store food and water in their storage organs.
-So, all of this means (to me) that bulbs are succulents as well as geophytes.
+Bulbs remind me of another term: geophyte.
+I think geophytes are plants that spend part of the year underground and store food (and often water) in their storage organs.
+So, to me, bulbs are both succulents and geophytes.

 Additional Reading: The ABCs of Succulents